lodembeep/lodembeep/README.md

 # 📌 Lodembeep: Backend Architect | DevOps Expert | Startup Builder

-I’m not here to write basic code.
-I take the tech that others worship and make it mine, from building startups that disrupt to crafting systems that just work—no hype, no fluff.
-My backend doesn’t just run; it scales, adapts, and grows.
-The tools I use?
-They’re just that—tools.
-It's the architecture and the approach that matter.
-Crypto?
-Cool, but I’m here to create, not chase the buzz.
+I take technology and make it my own—from shaping startups to designing systems that simply work.
+My focus is on building backends that scale, adapt, and grow with purpose.
+The tools I use are just that: tools.
+What matters most is the architecture and approach.
+Crypto is part of my journey, but creation comes first.

 ### 🚀 About Me
 - 💚 **Node.js** is my jam (with **Bun** and **Deno** tagging along)